tailcallhq/tailcallhq.github.io/docs/operators/rest.md

 ---
-title: REST on GraphQL
+title: "@rest"
 description: Exposing REST endpoints on top of GraphQL via @rest directive.
 ---

-Tailcall's `@rest` directive exposes standard REST endpoints, enabling the fetching of data from REST APIs directly through GraphQL queries.
+Every one needs orchestration for APIs but everyone can't move to GraphQL and there are valid reasons for not moving to GraphQL.
+This feature allows people to building the Tailcall DSL, leveraging the GraphQL capabilities at compile time and generating REST endpoint for actual use instead.
+REST is a well-known standard so works with traditional API Infrastructure - CDNs Gateways etc.

-This guide will show you how to use the `@rest` directive to create a RESTful service over a GraphQL layer for retrieving product information.
+This guide will show you how to use the `@rest` directive to create a RESTful service over a GraphQL layer

 ## The @rest Directive Basics